Research & Policy

 Grant Description

-This grant invites proposals for clinical research projects with a budget of up to $200,000 spread over two years.
+This grant invites proposals for clinical research projects with a budget of up to $250,000 spread over two years.
 Proposed budget must limit indirect (F&A) expenses to 8%.
+Indirect costs should be included in the total budget amount.

 Research proposals should focus on innovative clinical research that advances knowledge toward treatments to stop or slow ankle osteoarthritis (including hindfoot).
 A goal of this grant is to support research that will build data needed to secure funding from large institutional sources (such as the NIH, DoD, PCORI, VA and others).
 Clinical studies must utilize patient reported outcomes, with use of complementary imaging and/or clinical samples being highly encouraged.
 Studies should comply with clinical and institutional review board (IRB) requirements.
 Animal studies are not allowed.